drewnoakes/GameController/README.md

 ## 3. Usage

 ### Start Dialog

-Select your league.
-The default can be specified as a command line parameter (see above).
+Select the appropriate league.

 Pick the two teams that are playing.
 They have to be different teams.
-If you are practicing alone, use the "Invisibles" as second team.
+If you are practicing alone, use the "Invisibles" as the second team.
+Note the colours of each team when selecting them.

+Assign the initial kickoff to the correct team.

+You can select whether the GameController should run in fullscreen mode or in windowed mode.
+Note that the fullscreen mode does not work correctly on some Linux desktops, because although they report to Java that they would support this feature, they do not.

+Note that all these settings may be specified via command line arguments (see above).

+#### SPL only

-SPL: You also have to select whether you play a game in the preliminaries, a play-off game, or a drop-in player game.
+You also have to select whether you play a game in the preliminaries, a play-off game, or a drop-in player game.
 In the preliminaries and in drop-player games the clock will continue to run during game stoppages and there will be no penalty shootout in case of a draw.
-In drop-in player games, there are no coaches, teams cannot call a timeout, and there are no substitutes.
+In drop-in player games there are no coaches, teams cannot call a timeout, and there are no substitutes.

+#### HL only

-HL: You also have to select whether you play a normal game or a knock-out game.
+You also have to select whether you play a normal game or a knock-out game.
 A knock-out game will continue after a draw with two halves of extra time (if goals were scored before) and then a penalty shoot-out if necessary.

-You can select whether the GameController should run in fullscreen mode or in windowed mode.
-Note that the fullscreen mode does not work correctly on some Linux desktops, because although they report to Java that they would support this feature, they do not.

-HL: You can also select whether teams exchange their colors in the halftime.
+You can also select whether teams exchange their colors at halftime.

 ### Main Screen